henry4sfdc/lightning-newbie/apex-integration.markdown

 **Create an [Apex Class](#Apex).
 Reference the Apex in the [Component](#component).
 [Refactor](#refactor) Your Controller.
 Enhance the [SOQL Query](#soql).**

-Lightning Components is designed to work with the data in your org.
+Lightning Components are designed to work with the data in your org.
 The Apex classes you already know and love work directly with the data, and the Javascript controller and helper elements in your Lightning component definition work with the Apex class.

 <a name="apex"></a>